 Many people consider gun rights to be a fundamental aspect of their individual freedom.
 The right to keep and bear arms is often rooted in a respect for sovereignty and limited government, as well as the right to defend oneself from aggression.
 But when your gun rights have been lost due to legal issues, you need a different type of defense.
 A skilled Shallotte gun rights restoration lawyer can help you regain this valuable and fundamental right.

-A gun rights restoration case in North Carolina may cite North Carolina General Statute 14-415.4.
-This important legislation details the process by which an individual may pursue the restoration of their rights under certain conditions.
 It generally requires a waiting period after a prison sentence and probation.
 In addition, anyone petitioning for these rights to be restored may not have criminal charges at the time, and the court must determine they are no longer a threat to public safety.

-When you hire a gun rights restoration lawyer from our firm, we can help you understand the process you must follow and guide you every step of the way.
+When you hire a Shallotte gun rights restoration attorney from our firm, we can help you understand the process you must follow and guide you every step of the way.
 Whether your rights were lost because of a mistake or a miscarriage of justice, our team can work to understand your situation and pursue a favorable outcome on your behalf.
 We can also help you understand what is considered criminal intent in North Carolina to strengthen your petition for restoration.

 Gun deaths have increased by 33% in 2024 over the past decade, nearly twice the national average.
 During the first half of 2025, firearms were used in 73% of homicides, 45% of robberies, and 39% of aggravated assaults.